erikvega/tindog/README.md

-# tindog2020ev
+# tindog
-website that i made for practice using bootstrap
+a simple website that utilizes bootstrap to build a theoretical dating app for dogs